jsunn-y/ALDE/README.md

 ```

 ## Production Runs
+Production runs should be used for a wet-lab ALDE campaign.
+It can also be used to reproduce the results from the protoglobin wet-lab ALDE campaign demonstrated in our study.

 First generate the design space for the combinatorial library by specifying `nsites` (number of residues being simultanesouly mutated) and `name` (name of the project) within `generate_domain.py`.
 Then run the script:
 ```
 python generate_domain.py